-These areas of itchy dermatitis can drive both animal and carers crazy from the scratching.
-Our dog, Ollie, a Shetland collie, developed a number of them on his back and abdomen, so I surfed the net for an answer.
+These areas of itchy dermatitis (as seen in the photo) can be difficult to control.
+Our dog, a Shetland collie, developed a number of them on his back and abdomen (like the lesions in the photo), so I Googled "hot spots".

 - Trim the area around the hot spot.

 - Apply hydrocortisone spray or hydrocortisone cream (Not good for a licking dog).

 - Prevent the dog from biting, licking or scratching the area by putting a plastic cone around its neck.

 - When all else fails take the animal to the vet.
 (Expensive).